Quick Take

 When migrating, the sharp-shinned hawk will desert their nesting territories and breeding grounds for 5 to 7 months.
 The majority of North American Sharp-shinned hawks spend their winters in the warmer regions of North America; however, some populations migrate over thousands of miles to Central America and the West Indies.

 Interestingly, sharp-shinned hawks avoid crossing over significant water sources.
-If there is a water barrier in their way, they will return the way they came until they find an alternative path.
+If there is a water barrier in their way, they will turn back the way they came until they find an alternative path.

 Although this is a secretive species, they are the most commonly sighted Accipiter at North American watch sites during the migratory season.
 While they are generally solitary when migrating, it is not uncommon to see them in small groups, including other hawk species like: